mnky9800n/mnky9800n.github.io/movies.md

 I decided that I was going to watch all of the movies on the [imdb top 250 movie list](https://www.imdb.com/search/title?groups=top_250&sort=user_rating) and then write something here about them.
 Don't get too excited about that.

+As a note, I'm only watching a) what I haven't seen before, and b) what is available on netflix.
+So there isn't any special order to any of it.

 <ul>
   {% for post in site.categories.movies %}